industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

 ## IE Cloud Connector

 For the communication with the MindSphere configure the IE Cloud Connector.
-The steps are similar to the description for Energy1 and Energy2 above.
+The steps are similar to the description for Energy1 and Energy2.
 Instead of manually configuring you can also import the configuration files:

 [CloudConnector_Central](../src/CentralDevice/CloudConnector_Central.json) (Password = Edge1234!)